 Where can I take the exams and how much will they cost me?

-The COVID-19 pandemic has caused disruption to Royal College exams across all specialties, and unfortunately the RCPath exams have been affected to.
+The COVID-19 pandemic has caused disruption to Royal College exams across all specialties, and unfortunately the RCPath exams have been affected also.
 For the most up-to-date news on the RCPath examinations please refer to their website here.

-FRCPath Part 1 (current COVID-19 arrangements): In Spring 2021, the Part 1 examination will be offered using online delivery to candidates.
+FRCPath Part 1 (current COVID-19 arrangements): In 2022, the Part 1 examination will be offered using online delivery to candidates.
 This means you can take the exam remotely and will not need to travel overseas to sit the exam, or attend an examination centre.
 The College will deliver the written components of these examinations through a company called TestReach, the Oral components (including oral OSPE stations) will be delivered using a video-conferencing platform such as Zoom or Microsoft Teams and for the written examinations, candidates will be given the opportunity to trial the TestReach system to familiarise themselves with it ahead of the examination.
 You can read more about the new, remote examination process further here on our website.

 Previously, the Part 1 examination was sat in multiple overseas centres and once the pandemic is under better control globally, it is highly anticipated the Royal College will return to previous set-ups.